Skip to main content

 Enrollment is limited in all of our programs to ensure a quality learning experience for everyone involved.
 The registration system will indicate the number of positions available in each camp.
 We encourage you to register early.

 Program enrollment is on a first-come, first-serve basis.
-Once a program is full, you are encouraged to add your name to the waitlist.
+Once a program is full, you will be given the option to join a program waitlist.
 Waitlist participants will be notified on a first-come, first-serve basis if a spot becomes available.

 Program Cancellation

 The University reserves the right to cancel or postpone any program due to insufficient enrollment or unforeseen circumstances.
-If a program is cancelled by the university, registrants will be notified immediately and the registration fee will be refunded.
+If a program is cancelled by the university, registrants will be notified immediately and the registration fee paid will be refunded.
+Program prices and dates are subject to change at the discretion of the University.

 Summer Camps